ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/testing_code.md

 If you have altered the functionality of your code, this will likely break existing tests.
 Failing tests here act as a good reminder that you should update your tests and documentation to reflect the new functionality.
-Many testing frameworks support writing tests as examples in the function documentation, which ties these together nicely.
+Many testing frameworks support writing tests as examples in the function documentation.

 It's not easy to remember to run your tests manually at regular intervals.
-And you're right to think "surely this could be automated too?".
 Use [continuous integration](continuous-integration) to automate the running of tests.
 This way, you can trigger tests to run when any changes are made to your remote version control repository.